Anshul619/HLD-System-Designs/README.md

   - Interfaces are core entities which can be implemented as per the needs.
   - Example - `Search` interface, `Piece` interface ( with `move()`) in the chess game ( for pawn, knight, bishop ).
 - Define `enums`
-  - Enums are different types of entities which are hardcoded but at one place.
+  - `Enums` are different types of entities which are hardcoded but at one place.
-  - Example - Payment status, entity status, reservation status, booking status etc.
+  - Example - `Payment status`, `entity status`, `reservation status`, `booking status` etc.

 ## Design Components
 - [SQL vs NoSQL](https://github.com/Anshul619/System-Designs/blob/main/src/DesignComponents/SQLvsNoSQL/ReadMe.md)